Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-09-13 01:23:20
+Last Updated: 2025-09-14 01:41:50

-I was not created to be occupied by eating delicious foods like tied up cattle.
+I Myself Prefer My New Zealand Eggs For Breakfast.

-By Ali ibn Abi Talib (R.A)
+By Elizabeth II